 - ½ red onion, chopped

-- 1 large jalapeno, seeded, stemmed and diced (optional for added spice)
+- 1 large jalapeño, seeded, stemmed and diced (optional for added spice)

 - 2 tablespoons olive oil

-- ½ batch my Homemade Taco Seasoning (~2 tablespoons)
+- ½ batch my homemade taco seasoning (~2 tablespoons)

 - 1 can low-sodium black beans, drained and rinsed